 Doomed Hometown: Dart attracts fire (no pun intended) like honey attracts bees.
 Not only is Seles burned at the beginning of the game, but his birthplace of Neet was torched by the Black Monster 18 years prior.
 He's one of only three known survivors.

 Parental Abandonment: Both of Dart's parents were killed trying to save their home village of Neet from the Black Monster.
-His dad his Not Quite Dead but does this again at the very end.
-His mother more than his father, because his father left him with his mother, his mother leaves him alone.
+His dad is actually Not Quite Dead, but ends up doing this again at the very end.

 Dart's character development centered around this.
 Much like a wild flame, Dart has a lot of spirit and can't be stopped when he puts his mind to something, but he's got no direction, and his goals are kinda vague.